 There are one of two paths people typically follow to achieve their goal.

 On path A – this person starts out with their “I wish I could” and out of pure excitement jumps immediately to the “I am” step.
-It sounds like “I am getting up at 4:30 AM starting Monday morning, I’m doing 2 hours of cardio, I’m eating only low carb AND I’m quitting drinking”.
+It sounds like “I am getting up at 4:30 AM starting Monday morning, I’m doing 2 hours of MLS searches, then I’m going to drive neighborhoods with my door hangers AND so I’m totally on my game, I’m quitting drinking”.
 This approach usually lasts until about noon or at the latest until 5 PM Tuesday when everyone else is going for Happy Hour.

 On path B – this person thinks “I wish I could”.
 A lot.
 Then they think “I want to”.
 A lot.
 Then, they think about the plans they could make, the kind of plan it would take, the plan they should make.
 A lot.